milesj/boost/website/docs/cli/components.md

 title: Components
 ---

 Boost provides the following components for use within your programs.
+All components can be imported from `@boost/cli/react`.

 ## Header